 STATEMENT OF POLICY

-The Navy League is intent upon keeping before the Australian people the fact that we are a maritime nation and that a strong Navy and capable maritime industry are indispensable elements of our national wellbeing and vital to the freedom of Australia.
-The League seeks to promote Defence self reliance by actively supporting defence manufacturing, and the shipping and transport industries.
+The Navy League is intent upon keeping before the Australian people the fact that we are a maritime nation and that a strong Navy and capable maritime industry are elements of our national wellbeing and vital to the freedom of Australia.
+The League seeks to promote Defence self-reliance by actively supporting defence manufacturing, and the shipping and transport industries.

-The strategic background to Australia’s security is changing and in some respects has become less certain.
-The League believes that Australia should pursue the capability to defend itself, paying particular attention to maritime defence.
+The strategic background to Australia’s security is changing and in many respects has become much less certain following increasing tensions in East Asia, Europe and the Middle East.
+The League believes that Australia should rapidly increase the capability to defend itself, paying particular attention to maritime defence.
 Through geographical necessity Australia’s prosperity, strength, and safety depend to a great extent upon the security of the surrounding seas and island areas, and on unrestricted seaborne trade.

 The Navy League: